 - Being ranked the 7th most deprived local authority in England and the most deprived in the West Midlands with 43% of its population living in the 10% most deprived areas; - Structural inequalities that exist across the city and hold many communities back.
-The Council has published "Everyone's Battle, Everyone's Business", which is a call to action for the Council and the City to challenge these inequalities and celebrate the City's diversity and dynamism. - The City is growing rapidly, increasing the pressure on the housing supply, and the need for affordable housing in particular. - Tackling the breadth of issues caused by the pandemic, which has highlighted a number of inequalities in our communities, including those in low income households, and those without the ability to work from home. - The need to reform services, so that the Council recognises and responds to the root cause of deprivation, poverty and inequality while embracing all of the City's many strengths. - The City's ambition to tackle climate change, to improve air quality and the natural environment but also to stimulate job creation and growth.
+The Council published "Everyone's Battle, Everyone's Business", which is a call to action for the Council and the City to challenge these inequalities and celebrate the City's diversity and dynamism. - The City is growing rapidly, increasing the pressure on the housing supply, and the need for affordable housing in particular. - Tackling the breadth of issues caused by the pandemic, which has highlighted a number of inequalities in our communities, including those in low income households, and those without the ability to work from home. - The need to reform services, so that the Council recognises and responds to the root cause of deprivation, poverty and inequality while embracing all of the City's many strengths. - The City's ambition to tackle climate change, to improve air quality and the natural environment but also to stimulate job creation and growth. - Health inequalities remain stark and unemployment rates in the city are higher than the national average.